Canada election: Justin Trudeau's Liberals projected to win snap poll | DW | 21.09.2021

 While it is still very early in the vote count, Canadian public broadcaster CBC and other media outlets said initial results indicate Trudeau's Liberals have more seats than the Conservatives.

-With 36% of polling stations reporting, the official data from Elections Canada showed the Liberals leading in 155 electoral districts, with the Conservatives leading in 123 districts.
+With 42% of polling stations reporting partial results, data from Elections Canada showed the Liberals leading in 156 electoral districts, with the Conservatives leading in 121 districts.

 Trudeau's goal of attaining an absolute majority of 170 seats, however, remained uncertain.